dangeng/old-dangeng.github.io/_posts/2015-09-04-markdown-cheatsheet-demo.md

 ---
 title: Markdown Cheatsheet Demo
 updated: 2015-09-04 22:43
+excerpt: this is a cheatsheet for markdown banana stable horse pepper radish jacob boys
 ---

 > This is Markdown Cheatsheet Demo for **The Plain**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.